deepjavalibrary/djl-serving/serving/docs/lmi_new/deployment_guide/instance-type-selection.md

 | ~70 billion           | ml.p4d.24xlarge  | 8 x A100     | 320GB                        | Llama2-70b, CodeLlama-70b                  | 32-64                          |
 | ~180 billion          | ml.p4de.24xlarge | 8 x A100     | 640GB                        | Falcon-180b, Bloom-176B                    | 32-64                          |

-We recommend starting with the recommendations above.
+We recommend starting with the guidance above based on the model parameter count.
 The estimated batch size is a conservative estimate.
 You will likely be able to increase the batch size beyond the recommendation, but that is dependent on your model and expected max sequence lengths (prompt + generation tokens).

 For a more in-depth instance type sizing guide, you can follow the steps below.

 Selecting an instance is based on a few factors:

 * Model Size
 * Desired Accelerators (A10, A100, H100, AWS Inferentia etc)
     * We recommend using instances with at least A series gpus (g5/p4).
 The performance is much greater compared to older T series gpus